In ordinary

 In ordinary is an English phrase with multiple meanings.
-In relation to the Royal Household, it indicates that a position is a permanent one.
+In relation to the Royal Household and public officials more generally, it indicates that a position is a permanent one (in contrast to positions that are extraordinary).
 In naval matters, vessels "in ordinary" (from the 17th century) are those out of service for repair or maintenance, a meaning coming over time to cover a reserve fleet or "mothballed" ships.